Unlock the power of alternative medicine

 Chiropractic and osteopathic manipulation

-When to avoid/seek review: get an individual assessment first and confirm practitioner credentials.
-Do not have spinal manipulation if you have acute neurologic symptoms (new numbness, weakness), suspected spinal infection, or unstable fractures — seek urgent medical review first.
+When to avoid or seek urgent review (red flags): obtain an individual assessment before manipulation.
+Do not have spinal manipulation if you have new or progressive neurological symptoms (numbness, weakness), suspected spinal infection, unstable fractures, or loss of bladder/bowel control — seek urgent medical review first.

-Massage and bodywork techniques
+Massage and soft‑tissue bodywork techniques

-• Integrate sessions with your GP, physiotherapist, or rehabilitation team so goals (reduced back pain, improved range, fewer flare‑ups) are clear and measurable.
+• Integrate sessions with your GP, physiotherapist or rehabilitation team so goals (reduced back pain, improved range, fewer flare‑ups) are clear and measurable.

 Diet, herbs, and supplements